grindytech/gafi-market-be/readme.md

    cargo run -p worker
    ```

-7. (Optional) We use `mongodb-memory-server` to unit test, so if you want to run unit tests, you need to install Node.js and the required dependencies.
+7. (Optional) We use `mongodb-memory-server` for unit test, so if you want to run unit tests, you need to install Node.js and the required dependencies.
 Run the following commands:

    ```shell
    npm install